FishtownFish wrapped around the rod of AsclepiusMedicine

 Where you live matters.
 Philadelphia is a port city with a history of heavy industry, an aging housing stock, and a regional air shed shared with refineries and interstates.

 • Pets and pests, pollen and dander.
 Philadelphia is a pet-heavy city.
-A large share of our patients live with at least one dog or cat (and a meaningful number live with birds, rabbits, reptiles, or small mammals).
-That's a real environmental input, in both directions: positive for movement, companionship, and microbiome diversity; mixed when allergens, mold-amplifying litter, or pest dynamics (rodents and cockroaches in older housing) drive chronic respiratory or skin symptoms.
-When the symptom pattern fits, a regional IgE panel is one of our most useful tools, it sorts pet, pollen, pest, and tree/grass exposures into something actionable instead of a guess.
+A large share of our patients live with at least 1 dog or cat (and a meaningful number live with birds, rabbits, reptiles, or small mammals).
+That is a real environmental input, in both directions: positive for movement, companionship, and microbiome diversity; mixed when allergens, mold-amplifying litter, or pest dynamics (rodents and cockroaches in older housing) drive chronic respiratory or skin symptoms.
+When the symptom pattern fits, a regional IgE panel is one of our most useful tools.
+It sorts pet, pollen, pest, and tree/grass exposures into something actionable instead of a guess.

 What is in your house

-Most of the environmental exposure that matters is indoor exposure, because that is where Americans spend roughly 90 percent of their time.
+Most of the environmental exposure that matters is indoor exposure, because that is where Americans spend roughly 90% of their time.

 • Light and circadian.
 Bright morning light fixes more sleep problems than melatonin.
 Bedroom darkness at 2 a.m. matters as much as the hour you went to bed.
 We talk about blackout curtains the way we talk about strength training.